nightfurys/enterprise-docs/content/docs/installation/helm/_index.md

 ### Next Steps

-Now that you have Anchore Enterprise running, you can begin to learning more about Anchore Enterprise Architecture, Anchore Concepts and Anchore Usage.
+Now that you have Anchore Enterprise running, you can begin to learning more about Anchore Enterprise architecture, Anchore concepts, and Anchore usage.

 - To learn more about Anchore Enterprise, go to [Overview]({{< ref "/docs/overview" >}})
 - To learn more about Anchore Concepts, go to [Concepts]({{< ref "/docs/overview/concepts" >}})